aallwestpac/mudie/README.md

 # Marian

 This repo modifies Poole+Lanyon to add parallax scrolling and a sidebar that overlays the left part of the page.
 The creator is not a true coder.
 Anyone is welcome to fork/branch the repo and modify it as desired.
-No support is offered and issues aren't likely to be solved.
+No support is offered and issues are likely **never** to be solved.

 ---